 Installing a low-flow showerhead will improve the water efficiency of your home.
 Low-flow showerheads have a general flow rate of around 2.5 gallons per minute.
 Most normal showerheads have a flow rate of around 5 gallons per minute.
 If you do this, then you will soon find that your water bills drastically reduce and that you are also able to save a huge amount of money this way too.

 Seal your Windows or Replace Them

-Go the extra mile by taking the time to seal your leaks in the windows around your home.
-If you know that your windows are incredibly draughty then why not think about adding some weather-stripping.
+Go the extra mile by taking the time to seal the leaks in the windows around your home.
+If you know that your windows are incredibly draughty then why not think about adding some weather-stripping?
 If you can do this around your frames, then you will soon see a huge difference to your general energy efficiency.
 You can add a bead of caulk over any minor cracks in the drywall or you can even add some shrink film to your windows.
 If you do this then you will soon find that everything is way more energy-efficient and that your energy bills reduce significantly.
 If you want to improve things even more then why not think about replacing your windows?
 Check out windowsrva.com to find out more.

 Limit the Use of your Space Heater